nathamanath/blog/articles/ueberauth_and_guardian.md

 ```

 You should now see a 200 status and a lovely JWT when using correct credentials,
-and a 401 and an annoying message when you try without.
+and a 401 accompanied by an annoying message when you try without.

 ## Authentication pipeline

 This is going well.
 Now that we can issue session tokens to authorised users, we
 can restrict access to some api endpoints based on having aquired a valid JWT.

-This will be caried out using a series of plugs provided by Guardian.
+This will be carried out using a series of plugs provided by Guardian.

-We write our own plug grouping them together, so that we can control how errors
+We write our own plug, grouping them together so that we can control how errors
 are handled:

 ```ex